 The report did not identify the brand names of the foods they tested or which specific ones were found to have glyphosate levels above MRL.

-"In those reports, we don't usually publish the brand names because we're looking at overall compliance of the system," Aline Dmitri Deputy, CFIA deputy chief food safety officer, told CBC News on Thursday.
+"In those reports, we don't usually publish the brand names because we're looking at overall compliance of the system," Aline Dmitri, CFIA deputy chief food safety officer, told CBC News on Thursday.
 "If one of the samples had been found to be positive, non-compliant and a health and safety risk, we would indicate that in the report."